djevans/scholar/citeproc/README.txt

 This module is meant to fully encapsulate the functionality of the citeproc-js library but for use within Drupal.
-At the moment it does not really support in-text citations or footnotes, only bibliographies.
+At the moment it does not fully support citeproc-js.

 Useful Links.